 These results are compared with recent night-time community surveys in the table below.

-Night-time community noise survey results comparison Location 20 23 2021 20 19 Nighttime criteria Measured le ured levels Measured levels dB(A) dB (A) dB(A) dB (A) L {eq} L 90 L {eq} L 90 L {eq} L 90 Resident 1 (location #20a) 51 50 53 51 (1) 47 44 52 Resident 3 (location #27a) 43 42 39 36(1) 45 42 52 Resident 4 (location #18) 50 49 49 47 (1) 47 45 54 Resident 5 39 35 42 29 37 31 47 Resident 6 36 29 40 36 38 35 45 Location #11 37 34 42 37 38 27 55 Location #21 52 51 45 43 (1) 48 44 52 Noise complaints Measured noise levels at Resident 1, Resident 4, Resident 5, Resident 6 and location #11 are similar to or within +/- 3 dB(A) of the noise survey data from 2021 and 2019.
-At Resident 3, slightly higher change (more than 3 dB(A) increment) is observed in comparison to 2021 survey results.
-However, this is considered acceptable as the levels are similar to 2019 survey results.
-Changes in noise levels at locations where ABC plant noise is inaudible or not the dominant noise source, are more likely to due to changes in other noise sources in the surrounding environment, rather than any meaningful difference in ABC plant noise emissions.
-At location #21, significant change is observed in comparison to 2021 and 2019 survey results.
+Night-time community noise survey results comparison

+Location 2023 Measured levels dB(A) 2021 Measured levels dB(A) 2019 Measured levels dB(A) Nighttime criteria dB(A)

+Leq L 90 Leq L 90 Leq L 90

+Resident 1 (location #20a) 51 50 53 51 (1) 47 44 52

+Resident 3 (location #27a) 43 42 39 36 (1) 45 42 52

+Resident 4 (location #18) 50 49 49 47 (1) 47 45 54

+Resident 5 39 35 42 29 37 31 47

+Resident 6 36 29 40 36 38 35 45

+Location #11 37 34 42 37 38 27 55

+Location #21 52 51 45 43(1) 48 44 52

+- L90 descriptor considered due to dominant extraneous noise contamination. - Measured noise levels at Resident 1, Resident 4, Resident 5, Resident 6 and location #11 are similar to or within +/- 3 dB(A) of the noise survey data from 2021 and 2019. - At Resident 3, slightly higher change (more than 3 dB(A) increment) is observed in comparison to 2021 survey results.
+However, this is considered acceptable as the levels are similar to 2019 survey results. - Changes in noise levels at locations where ABC plant noise is inaudible or not the dominant noise source, are more likely to due to changes in other noise sources in the surrounding environment, rather than any meaningful difference in ABC plant noise emissions. - At location #21, significant change is observed in comparison to 2021 and 2019 survey results.
 However, this is considered acceptable as the measured levels were observed to be dominated by noise from APA Compressor Station.

-20 19 18 17 16 15 14 13 5 14 13 5 9 9 9 9 9 9 9 9 18 17 16 15 14 13 5 14 13 5 14 13 5 14 13 5 14 13 5 14 15 14 13 5 14 13 5 14 14 13 5 16 5 16 5 16 16 15 16 16 16 15 16 16 16 16 16 16 16 16 16 16 Dec-22 Jan-23 Feb-23 3 Mar-23 Apr-23 May-2 3 Jun-23 Jul-23 Aug-2 23 Sep-23 Resident location Number of complaints Constal Description tion North Street, Angaston 1 Dronina nois se - identi fied as pos ssibly frost fans Hauge Crescent Angaston 2 Droning nois se from pla ant cominc and going Smith Street Angaston 29 Absolutely u and shockir plant disturb inbearable gly loud d ing ability e and total roning noi to sleep ly unacceptable' se coming from the
+Noise complaints

+Noise complaints for reporting period (1/11/2023-30/10/2024) are shown in the graph below:

+Note: A number of complaints received, referred to multiple occasions when concern about noise levels was expressed.

+All noise complaints except for one were from a single resident, who was also complained about noise in the winter months of 2023.

+Resident location Number of complaints General Description Hauge Crescent Angaston 1 Rumbling noise may be coming from plant or other source?
+Investigation found the noise not to be related to ABC Angaston plant operation.
+Smith Street Angaston 6 'Absolutely unbearable and totally unacceptable' and 'shockingly loud noise coming from the plant disturbing ability to sleep - Discussion below.

-ABC has investigated these noise complaints, but could find no consistent correlation between, complaint details, weather conditions and operation of different plant equipment including the Hydrator and Raw Mill, which are known to be significant contributors to overall plant noise levels, along with other noise sources in the plant, including Cement Mill 4, Slurry mill, Kiln2 and Kiln 3 operation.
+ABC has investigated these noise complaints 2023 and 2024, and can find no consistent correlation between, complaint details, weather conditions and operation of different plant equipment including the Hydrator and Raw Mill, which are known to be significant contributors to overall plant noise levels, along with other noise sources in the plant, including Cement Mill 4, Slurry mill, Kiln2 and Kiln 3 operation.

 To assist with noise complaint source identification, ABC engaged acoustic consultants Resonate to undertake continuous noise monitoring in the local community near the location of the complainant/s for a two week period between 25 July 2023 and 8 August 2023 (the report "ABC Angaston Plant Environmental Noise Assessment", SA230553RP1, November 2023, is attached in the appendix).